yannickseurin/crypto-book/src/cryptographic-notions/bls-signatures.md

 This equivalence holds because we considered the "random generator" variant of co-CDH$^*$ where $G_1$ and $G_2$ are drawn at random.
 As noted in [[CHKM10]](../references.md#CHKM10), for type-3 pairings, it is not known whether breaking EUF-CMA-security of BLS reduces to the "fixed generator" variant of co-CDH$^*$ where $G_1$ and $G_2$ are fixed (the previous reduction does not work anymore since there is only a negligible chance to "hit" the fixed generator $G_1$ when making queries $\orcl{H}(m)$).

-The following figure summarizes the above results:
+The following figure summarizes the above results (a double-arrow between two problems meaning equivalence):

 ```mermaid
 graph TD;